anontechnology/documentation/docs/libraries.md

 ----------------------------------------------------------------------
 ## Attributes

+Attributes are how the ViziVault ecosystem organizes your data.
+Every data point consists of three main components: a user id, which represents who the data is about; a value, which is some piece of information about the user; and an attribute, which expresses the relationship between the user and the value.
+For example, in an online retail application, there would be an attribute for shipping addresses, an attribute for billing addresses, and an attribute for credit card information.

 ### Adding an Attribute to an Entity or User

-[Attributes](/glossary/attribute) are stored as key/value pairs of strings.
+[Attributes](/glossary/attribute) are stored as `key`/`value` pairs of strings.
 Both Users and Entities can have Attributes set to them.
-If there is an existing Attribute in the system with the key of the provided Attribute, that Attribute will be updated; otherwise, a new Attribute will be created.
+If there is an existing Attribute in the system with the `key` of the provided Attribute, that Attribute will be updated; otherwise, a new Attribute will be created.

 === "Java"